k2view-academy/K2View-Academy/articles/08_globals/02_globals_use_cases.md

-### How do I Use a Global in a Java File in Fabric?
+### How Do I Use a Global in a Java File in Fabric?
 To enable using the Globals in Java code, the following import statements are generated automatically by the Fabric infrastructure for every new Java file created in Fabric like a function or Web Service:

 <pre><code>